 Some migratory birds of conservation concern identified by the USFWS may be impacted by the proposed action.
 Early successional habitats, primarily those in or adjacent to transmission line ROWs on the east side of the plant, could provide a limited amount of potentially suitable habitat for a few of these species including Bell's vireo, blue-winged warbler, dickcissel, Henslow's sparrow, loggerhead shrike, prairie warbler, as well as foraging habitat for short-eared owls.
 However, the heavy industrialized and disturbed land uses in the immediate project vicinity likely limit the use of these areas by these species.
+Forested areas around the transmission line proposed for demolition offering potential habitat for some forest and edge dwelling birds may also be impacted (blue-winged warbler. chuck-will's-widow, Kentucky warbler, prairie warbler, red-headed woodpecker, wood thrush, and worm eating warbler).
+Vegetation removal associated with the demolition of the transmission line are concentrated at the poles themselves and access to the poles.
+Direct effects of transmission line demolition may occur to some individuals that may be immobile during the time of construction (i.e., juvenile animals or eggs).
+This could be the case if deconstruction activities took place during breeding/nesting seasons.
+Mobile adults are expected to flush.
 Potential impacts to bald eagle, Bell's vireo, and Henslow's sparrow are addressed in Section 3.9.

 Under the No Action Alternative, TVA would not perform any decontamination or deconstruction activities and the site would remain in its current condition.
 Under this alternative, common mammals, and resident and migratory birds would continue to opportunistically use the buildings within the coal facility for shelter or foraging.
 Some would occasionally enter buildings in an attempt to find food, while swallows and other birds that nest on man-made structures would continue to use rafters, support beams, lighting fixtures, poles, and building corners as nesting sites.
 It is likely that under this alternative, use of buildings by nesting birds and mammals would increase due to reduced human disturbance in the area.
-Terrestrial animals may benefit from the removal of human disturbance from the project site.
+Other terrestrial animals would also benefit from the reduction in human disturbance on the project site.